-The District shall make available to each employee required to purchase steel-toed boots for safety reasons access to an allowance of six hundred dollars (\$600.00) for use over the 3-year life of the Union Contract.
+The District shall make available to each employee required to purchase steel-toed boots for safety reasons access to an allowance of six hundred dollars (\$800.00) for use over the 4-year life of the Union Contract.

-The District will provide an outdoor work coat clearly marked with the District logo with appropriate reflective markings.
-Coats will be provided as needed, but not more than one every three years.
-The District will also provide various clothing, raingear, and personal protective equipment items on an as needed basis; such items will be replaced at a reasonable frequency defined by the District.
+The District will provide various clothing, raingear, and personal protective equipment items on an as needed basis; such items will be replaced at a reasonable frequency defined by the District.
 Coats and other District-provided clothing will be maintained and kept in a clean condition by the employee.